cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.5.8 (2020-08-08) =
+* Added the Heureka Slovakia template

+= 8.5.7 (2020-08-04) =
+* Fixed a minor issue with apostrophes showing at the beginning and end of a CSV row

+= 8.5.6 (2020-08-04) =
+* Apostrophes are no longer stripped from CSV files

+= 8.5.5 (2020-08-04) =
+* Added Snapchat product catalog template

+= 8.5.4 (2020-08-03) =
+* Preventing WooCommerce geo service to ignore WCML currency settings

+= 8.5.3 (2020-07-30) =
+* Fixed a bug that was introduced in version 8.5.0 where category mappings for variations no longer worked.
+This has been fixed now.

+= 8.5.2 (2020-07-28) =
+* Applied the wpautop function to respect paragraphs in the unfiltered (short)description attribute

+= 8.5.1 (2020-07-28) =
+* Added support for the official WooCommerce Brands plugin: https://woocommerce.com/products/brands/

 = 8.5.0 (2020-07-27) =
 * Fixed a category mapping issue for Google Shopping feeds where duplicate caregory namings caused wrong category mappings